So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 Feria del Libro

 Book lovers rejoice!
-The Feria Internacional del Libro de Buenos Aires (Buenos Aires International Book Fair) is held over three weeks, bringing together editors, publishers, authors and booksellers, including many famous Latin American and international writers.
+The 3-week Feria Internacional del Libro de Buenos Aires (Buenos Aires International Book Fair) brings together editors, publishers, authors and booksellers, including many famous Latin American and international writers.
 It’s one of the top five book expos in the world and is held every April.
 Website

 International Film Festival